Priya-Pamu/Power-BI-Personal-Finance-Analysis/README.md

 ## Data Cleaning

 There was quite a bit of data cleaning to do.
 I had to do some basic editing of the 'Item' category column, in order to have consistent categories.
-For example, I had 'hair cut', 'Hair cut', 'Hair-Cut' as separate categores, and so had to standardize this into simply a 'Hair Cut' category.
+For example,so had to standardize this into simply a category.

 There was a lot of work needed to be done with dates.
 Some dates were of a 'Text' type, some were a 'General' type, and still others were the 'Date' type.
 These had to be standardized.